Seventh-day Adventists throughout the world celebrate the Sabbath every Saturday (the seventh day of the week).

 Plan for your employees to have the Sabbath off, too

 The fourth Commandment clearly states that the Sabbath rest is also for “your male servant [and] your female servant…that your male servant and your female servant may rest as well as you” (Deuteronomy 5:14, NKJV).

-This applies if you have employees at your place of business.
-Or if you’ve hired someone to help you in your house or garden.
+This applies if you have employees at your home or your place of business.
+Or if you’ve hired someone for a project.

-These people also need to keep the Sabbath, so give them an off day too.
+These people also need the benefits of the Sabbath, so give them a day off, too.

-Plan not to buy or sell on Sabbath
+Plan to avoid buying or selling on Sabbath

 In Nehemiah 13:15-22, we see God’s people being asked not to sell their goods on Sabbath.
 And even if other people try to sell to them, they should not buy from them.
 This is because business transactions are part of the work that we should rest from.